CWWhitney/Limpopo_model/index.md

 the intervention is put into place.
 It shows the percentage of water that is lacking in comparison to the baseline scenario.

-    #> Scale for fill is already present.
-    #> Adding another scale for fill, which will replace the existing scale.

 ![](index_files/figure-gfm/plot_eflows_gap_change-1.png)<!-- -->

 Here is a plot for comparison to the baseline scenario.
 This is a plot of the mean annual crop water gap (deficit in water needed for crops).
-This ranges from 0 to 70 percent.
+This ranges from 0 to 60 percent.

-    #> Scale for fill is already present.
-    #> Adding another scale for fill, which will replace the existing scale.

 ![](index_files/figure-gfm/plot_baseline_comparison-1.png)<!-- -->